'It’s time Ireland had a new world champion' - Donegal fighter Quigley

 One thing that could be helpful for Quigley is the fact that he has Irish boxing superstar and former WBO middleweight champion Andy Lee in his corner.

-The 19-1 Ballybofey man believes that having Lee in his corner on Friday night could be pivotal, and the experience he has will be priceless come fight time.
+The Ballybofey fighter, who has 19 wins and one defeat from his 20-fight pro career to date, believes that having Lee in his corner on Friday could be pivotal, and the experience he has will be priceless come fight time.

+"You can't buy that kind of experience," he said.
+"He's lived and done exactly what I want to do in my life and in my career.

 Quigley feels a huge sense of pride representing his country and is desperate to bring that illustrious world title back to Ireland.